ga-wdi-boston/rails-auth-api-demo-lab/README.md

 By the end of this lesson, students should be able to:

-- Use authentication to secure a rails based web API
+- Use token authentication to secure a rails based web API

 ## Introduction